-(i) Registered persons having an 'aggregate turnover' as defined under Section 2(6) of the Act (i.e., aggregate of turnovers across all States under the same PAN, including exempt supplies, supplies specified under Schedule I, etc.) does not exceed the prescribed limit in the preceding financial year will be eligible to opt for payment of tax under the composition scheme.
-Please refer to the discussion on aggregate turnover as explained in the definitions Chapter for a better understanding of the expression.
+- (iii) In case of other suppliers: 1 per cent (0.5 per cent CGST+ 0.5 per cent SGST) of the turnover of taxable supplies in the State/ UT (like traders, agents for supply of goods, etc.) - (b) Eligibility to pay tax under composition scheme: The conditions for eligibility to opt for payment of tax under the composition scheme are as follows: - (i) Registered persons having an 'aggregate turnover' as defined under section 2(6) of the Act (i.e., aggregate of turnovers across all States under the same PAN, including exempt supplies, supplies specified under Schedule I, etc.) does not exceed the prescribed limit in the preceding financial year will be eligible to opt for payment of tax under the composition scheme.
+[Refer to the discussion on aggregate turnover as explained in the definitions Chapter for a better understanding of the expression].

-Threshold For Composition Scheme (Rs.
-In Lacs) Period States 27.06.2017 to 12.10.2017 13.10.2017 to 31.03.2019 1.04.2019 till date Arunachal Pradesh, Assam , Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh 50 75 5 Uttarakhand 75 100 75 Andhra Pradesh, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, West Bengal & Jammu and Kashmir 75 100 150
+Threshold For Composition Scheme (₹ In Lacs) Period States 27.06.2017 to 12.10.2017 13.10.2017 to 31.03.2019 1.04.2019 till date Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh 50 75 75 Uttarakhand 75 100 75 Andhra Pradesh, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, West Bengal & Jammu and Kashmir 75 100 150